google/cdep/README.md

 This tells CDep that this project depends on SQLite.

-Next, run cdep command to download SQLite and build CMake modules for it.
+Next, run cdep command to download SQLite and generate CMake module for it:

     $ ./cdep
     Generating .cdep/modules/cdep-dependencies-config.cmake